 Yellowstone National Park's renowned Upper Geyser Basin is a complex system of geothermal features, with geysers being the best known of the different geological features found at this location.
 More than 25 percent of the world's geysers are found within a square mile here, and it is believed that the natural wonders of the Upper Geyser Basin are what led to Yellowstone being founded as the world's first national park.

 The Upper Geyser Basin can be broken down into several geyser groups, each with their own unique eruption frequencies and durations.
-The best known geyser group at the Upper Geyser Basin is undoubtedly the Old Faithful Group.
 This Earthcache focuses on a feature located in the nearby Geyser Hill Group: Solitary Geyser.
 At first sight, Solitary Geyser appears to be a large, steaming hot spring.
-However, Solitary Geyser is one of the Upper Geyser Basin's most regular performers, its minute-long eruptions occuring every four to eight minutes to a height of approximately five feet.
+However, Solitary Geyser is one of the Upper Geyser Basin's most regular performers, its minute-long eruptions occurring every four to eight minutes to a height of approximately five feet.
 A surprisingly short geyser, considering its size, but there is a reason for that: until 1915, Solitary Geyser had been known as Solitary Spring.
 Its transformation to geyser is a prime example of what happens when man tampers with nature.

 Please note the difficulty rating of this Earthcache.
-Answering the questions will not just require reading a sign or information panel.
-Some comparative research to similar nearby features will be required.
-If you are having difficulty with your answers, consider visiting the Old Faithful Visitors Center or watching for the park ranger-naturalist that leads walks/talks around Solitary.
-To get credit for this Earthcache, please email us the following:
+On-site observation and comparative research to similar nearby features will be required.
+If you are having difficulty with your answers, please visit the Old Faithful Visitors Center or join the park ranger-naturalist who leads walks/talks around Solitary.
+To receive approval to log this Earthcache, please email us the following:

 3. Examine the shallower areas of Solitary Geyser.
 What colors do you see, and what causes these colors to exist?